CaddoBenchmark/data-factory/README.md

 user@computer:~$ pip install caddo-data-factory
 ```

+1) Implement sextraction function - you can find an example function here: link
+2) Create settings.yaml file.
+All options that needs to be there are present in example settings file (link)

-#### Implement all functions and run from command line with settings file located in working directory
+#### Implement extraction function, crete settings.yaml file and run from command line with settings file located in working directory
 ```
 user@computer:~$python -m caddo_data_factory
 ```